 7. El Agujero beach and natural pool, Gáldar

-On the northern coast of Gáldar we find the beach of El Agujero, although there is little beach, since the large natural pool overshadows any other place for bathing that may remain at low tide.
+On the northern coast of Gáldar we find El Agujero beach, although there is little beach, since the large natural pool overshadows any other place for bathing that may remain at low tide.
 We like it because it is ideal for swimming in salt water and, of course, for its local environment.
 We hope you too!
 Here you can come with your family perfectly, since being a pool, it has no waves.
 In addition, there are mini beaches with golden sand for the little ones.

 This is one of our favorite beaches on the island.
 Maybe because we discovered it late and we fell in love.
 We can say that it is one of the hidden beaches of the island.
 The atmosphere is very quiet and, although officially not indicated, many people practice nudism.
 Of course, as in any beach in the world, in summer the panorama changes.
-Learn how to get to El Pirata beach here.
-If you come with a baby trolley, access will be complicated because there are only stairs to go down to the sand.
+The access to El Pirata beach with prams is complicated because there are only stairs to go down to the sand.
 Otherwise, ideal also for families, but without surveillance.

 Montaña Arena is a virgin beach of Gran Canaria and difficult to access, although in just 15 minutes you have it.
 And believe me, it’s worth it.
 It is a nudist beach and quite frequented by campers (in summer it is impossible to be).
 Here you will not have phone signal and the water is crystal clear, making it ideal for anyone looking for total disconnection.
 You should know that it is also a commonly accepted beach to go with dogs, since there is no surveillance.
 Here we do not recommend you go with the kids because access is not so easy to go with barges + a child, in addition, as we say, there are usually dogs.
 In any case, many Canarian families frequent it.

-As you have seen, most of the best beaches are in the municipality of San Bartolomé de Tirajana, in the south of the island.
+As you have seen, most of the best beaches of Gran Canaria are in the municipality of San Bartolomé de Tirajana, in the south of the island.
 And, it is where much of the tourism is concentrated.
-However, this area is just 40 minutes away from the capital by car.
 In any case, northern, eastern and western beaches are also mentioned.
 In short, in Gran Canaria we are lucky ones.
-We have paradise to spare.
+We have endless beaches.
 Which is your favorite?
 Have we agreed on any?
 Leave us a comment.

-Finally, if you want to know all the beaches of Gran Canaria, we recommend our Guide of beaches and natural pools of the island with more than 70 places to swim and sunbathe along the coast.
+Finally, if you want to know all the beaches of Gran Canaria, we recommend our Guide to beaches and natural pools of the island with more than 80 places to swim and sunbathe along the coast.
+Some of these sites are hidden and we have not wanted to share them publicly to avoid their overcrowding.
+Thanks for letting it stay that way if you decide to buy this guide 🙂